ghostfighter50/FlaskApp/README.md

 ## API Documentation

-Interactive API documentation is available through Swagger UI or Redoc.
-The full OpenAPI specification can be found in the `openapi.yaml` file located at the repository root.
+Interactive API documentation is available via Swagger UI or Redoc.
+The complete OpenAPI specification is maintained in the `openapi.yaml` file at the repository root.

 ## Testing

-### Tests
+### Running Tests

-Run tests with pytest:
+Execute tests with pytest:

 ```bash
 pytest